Astonishing butternut harvest

 Butternut galore.

 Slow food made fast is our motto.
 The easiest way requiring very little time, electricity and other costs is butternut soup.
-Twenty minutes in the pressure cooker with a few spices, a sweet potato and perhaps an apple; then add cream or coconut milk with a slice of artisan bread and you have a nutritious and wholesome meal.
+It takes just twenty minutes in the pressure-cooker with a few spices, a sweet potato and perhaps an apple.
+Then add cream or coconut milk with a slice of artisan bread; you have a nutritious and wholesome meal.

 It is quite high in carbohydrate but this is slow-release glucose with all the fibre; nevertheless following lunch with a short walk would be a good idea, as with all starchy meals.
 Interestingly researchers found that a group of unstable diabetics had far better control of their blood sugar if they ate from the pumpkin family daily[2].

-Those at City Hall are not pleased, of course but they have made their bed; and must now sleep in it.
+The mayor at City Hall is not pleased, of course but he has made his bed; and must now sleep in it.
 We have gone elsewhere for reliable electricity and water; from the heavens.
+What's more it is free.

 The benefits for your own well-being and that of the planet are simply vast when you become a greenie.
 Think about signing up for our monthly newsletter; we don't spam people and pressure you to buy a host of supplements.
 Let your food be your medicine, rather.